usdoj-crt/beta-ada/_pages/notices/_posts/2024-08-08-mde-fact-sheet.md

 {% enddetails %}

 ## How Long State and Local Government Entities Have to Comply with the Rule
-- Starting sixty days after the final rule is published, all MDE that state and local government entities purchase, lease, or otherwise acquire must be accessible, until the entities have the amount of accessible MDE that the rule requires.
+- Beginning on October 8, 2024, after the final rule is published, all MDE that state and local government entities purchase, lease, or otherwise acquire must be accessible, until the entities have the amount of accessible MDE that the rule requires.
-- Within two years after the final rule is published, state and local government entities that use examination tables must have at least one examination table that meets the MDE Standards.
+- By August 9, 2026, after the final rule is published, state and local government entities that use examination tables must have at least one examination table that meets the MDE Standards.
-- Within two years after the final rule is published, state and local government entities that use weight scales must have at least one weight scale that meets the MDE Standards.
+- By August 9, 2026, after the final rule is published, state and local government entities that use weight scales must have at least one weight scale that meets the MDE Standards.

 ## ADA Information and Resources